KalyanasGitRepo/PegaOnKubernetes/README.md

 ### Prerequisites

+1. Get the script files locally https://github.com/KalyanasGitRepo/PegaOnKubernetes/archive/refs/heads/main.zip extract the contents of the Zip file into D:\PegaOnKubernetes.

-1. Request access for "My Pega Docker Image Access" from https://sm.pega.com.
+2. Request access for "My Pega Docker Image Access" from https://sm.pega.com.

-2. Request for API access keys (For more details refer: https://docs.pega.com/client-managed-cloud/87/pega-provided-docker-images).
+3. Request for API access keys (For more details refer: https://docs.pega.com/client-managed-cloud/87/pega-provided-docker-images).
 Store UserId and API key in a secure location.
-We need these credentials for Step: 11
+We need these credentials for Step: 12

-3. Make sure you have your own private docker registry to maintain your docker images.
+4. Make sure you have your own private docker registry to maintain your docker images.
 Generate APIKey to push images to your repository.
-We need these credentials for Step: 11
+We need these credentials for Step: 12

-4. Download & install Pega Personal Edition https://community.pega.com/digital-delivery

-5. Optional: Download and install pgAdmin https://ftp.postgresql.org/pub/pgadmin/pgadmin4/v6.13/windows/pgadmin4-6.13-x64.exe

-6. Get the script files locally https://github.com/KalyanasGitRepo/PegaOnKubernetes/archive/refs/heads/main.zip
+5. Request access for Pega Platform from https://my.pega.com/mypegaprd/PRAuth under my software section.

+6. Download latest Pega Platform 8.7 compressed distribution image into "D:\PegaOnKubernetes\PegaInstaller\"  folder; and extract the complressed file into the same folder.

 ### Install docker